har-in-air/ESP8266_BLUETOOTH_AUDIO_VARIO/README.md

 Battery current drain is `~37mA` operating as audio vario with bluetooth LK8EX1 message transmission @ 10Hz.

-## Usage Notes
+## Software Build Notes

+* For a minimal audio vario with the ESP8266 directly driving a piezo transducer, edit the file `config.h` and set `CFG_BLUETOOTH`, `CFG_L9110S` and `CFG_LANTERN` to false.
+If you want support for louder volume using the L9110S push-pull driver IC, set `CFG_L9110S` to true.
+* To support bluetooth LK8EX1 transmission with a HM-11 module,set `CFG_BLUETOOTH` to true.
+* To support the torch/lantern feature, set `CFG_LANTERN` to true.
-* In the Arduino IDE, select `Tools->Board : 'Generic ESP8266 module'`
+* In the Arduino IDE, select `Tools->Board->ESP8266 Boards : Generic ESP8266 module`
-  * Flash Size : `4MB (FS:1MB OTA:~1019kB)`
+* Select `Tools->Flash Size : 4MB (FS:1MB OTA:~1019kB)`
-  * CPU Frequency : `80MHz`
+* Select `Tools->CPU Frequency : 80MHz`
-* The first time you flash the ESP8266 with this project, select `Tools->"Erase Flash : All flash contents"`.
+* The first time you flash the ESP8266 with this project code, select `Tools->Erase Flash : All flash contents`.
 * Next, select the `Tools->ESP8266 LittleFS Data Upload` option.
-This will build a LittleFS partition with the contents of the `/data` directory, and then flash it to the ESP8266.
+This will build a LittleFS flash partition with the contents of the `/data` directory, and then flash it to the ESP8266.
+The `/data` directory contains the static HTML and CSS files for the WiFi server webpage.
-* Select `Tools->"Erase Flash : Only sketch"` option.
+* Next, select `Tools->Erase Flash : Only sketch` option.
 From now on, use this option whether you are uploading the LittleFS partition image or the firmware binary.
-* Build and flash the application firmware.
+* Now, build and flash the application firmware.
 * Ensure the serial debug monitor is visible, then reset or power-cycle the EP8266 module.
 Since there is no calibration data, you will see a calibration error message.
 Follow the prompts to calibrate both accelerometer and gyroscope.
 [This is a startup serial monitor log after a full flash erase.](docs/calibration_log.txt).
 * The gyroscope is re-calibrated each time on power-up.
 You should leave the vario undisturbed when you hear the count-down beeps for gyroscope calibration.
 If the vario is disturbed during the gyro calibration process, it will use the last saved gyro calibration parameters.
 * [This is a startup serial monitor log of the vario with calibrated accelerometer.](docs/boot_log.txt).
 * This project uses the KF4D kalman filter algorithm from the [ESP32_IMU_GPS_BARO_VARIO](https://github.com/har-in-air/ESP32_IMU_BARO_GPS_VARIO) project.
-* To put the vario into WiFi configuration mode, switch on the vario and press the `PGCC` button.
+* To put the vario into WiFi configuration mode, switch on the vario and immediately press the `PGCC` button.
 Keep it pressed until you hear a confirmation tone, then release.
-You can now connect to the WiFi Access Point `"ESP8266Vario"` (no password needed).
+You can now connect to the WiFi Access Point `ESP8266Vario` - no password needed.
 Now, access the url `http://192.168.4.1` in a browser.
 <img src="docs/wifi_config_webpage.png">
 * To update the firmware, access the url `http://192.168.4.1/update`.
 Upload the new firmware binary `.bin` file.
 Reboot the vario.
 Select WiFi configuration mode again, and confirm the firmware revision string has changed (assuming it has been updated along with code changes).<br>